yaml/pyyaml.org/wiki/PyYAML.md

 # PyYAML

-*PyYAML is a YAML parser and emitter for Python.*
+PyYAML is a YAML parser and emitter for Python.

-*PyYAML is now maintained at <https://github.com/yaml/pyyaml>.
-This page is left for historical purposes.*

 ## Overview